LowCodeBroCode/SQL/README.md

-# SQL
+# SQL - Showing different skills and techniques
-Testing different SQL-commands
+1. JOIN
+2. INSERT INTO